asciphx/ccORM/README.md

 ﻿# ccORM[version 0.5]
-ccORM is the best database query software.
+ccORM is the best ORM object relational mapping underlying library, which adopts the most philosophical, classic and minimalist design, low code and modular development, and friendly user experience.
-🚀 Support Mac, Linux, windows, three platforms, the fastest development speed, the quickest and the strongest, the next step is to update.
+🚀 Support Linux and Windows Platforms(Mac platform does not adapt string type detection temporarily), the fastest development speed, the quickest and the strongest, the next step is to update.
  ![Benchmark results (not cached)](./test.png)
 ```c++
 #include "src/json.hpp"